Hiring Procedure/Background Investigation Procedure

 Hiring for Part Time Staff Members (Temporary, Student Workers, Interns)

-3. The background check will be initiated by HR and the Director or Department Chair will be notified if the background check results are not satisfactory.
+3. The background check will be initiated by HR, and the Director or Dean will be notified if the background check results are not satisfactory.

 Hiring for Adjunct Faculty Members - Day

-1. Once the new hire is selected, the Director or Department Chair will complete the Departmental Hiring Form and forward to HR.
+1. Once the new hire is selected, the Director or Dean will complete the Departmental Hiring Form and forward it to HR.
 The administrator will then schedule an appointment for the new hire to meet with HR within three days of the start date to complete the required paperwork.

-2. If the adjunct faculty member is new to the university they will need to complete the Authorization and Release form.
-All other members will be grandfathered in and will not have to complete the background check process, unless there is reasonable cause.
+2. If the adjunct faculty member is new to the University, they must complete the Authorization and Release form.
+All other members will be grandfathered in and will not have to complete the background check process unless there is reasonable cause.
 A conditional offer of employment should be offered to new individuals.

-3. The background check will be initiated by HR and the Director or Department Chair will be notified if the background check results are not satisfactory.
+3. The background check will be initiated by HR, and the Director or Dean will be notified if the background check results are not satisfactory.

 4. An employment contract will be issued by the Office of Academic Affairs

-Hiring for Adjunct Faculty Members - Extended Campus Classroom (ECC) and Extended Campus Internet (ECI)
+Hiring for Adjunct Faculty Members – Online Program

-1. Once the new hire is selected, the Director or Department Chair will coordinate with the Instruction Support Coordinators of either the ECC or ECI for the completion of all necessary new hire paperwork.
+1. Once the new hire is selected, the Director or Dean will coordinate with the Instruction Support Coordinator of the Online Program to complete all necessary new hire paperwork.
 These items must be completed within three days of the start date.

-2. If the adjunct faculty member is new to the university, they will need to complete the Authorization and Release form.
-All other members will be grandfathered in and will not have to complete the background check process, unless there is reasonable cause.
+2. If the adjunct faculty member is new to the University, they must complete the Authorization and Release form.
+All other members will be grandfathered in and will not have to complete the background check process unless there is reasonable cause.
 A conditional offer of employment should be offered to new individuals.

-3. The background check will be initiated by HR and the Director or Department Chair will be notified if the background check results are not satisfactory.
+3. The background check will be initiated by HR, and the Director or Dean will be notified if the background check results are not satisfactory.

-4. An employment contract will be prepared by the ECC or ECI offices respectively and approved by the Office of Academic Affairs.
+4. An employment contract will be prepared by the Online Program and approved by the Office of Academic Affairs.

 Hiring for Work Study Students

-2. Once the student is approved for a work study position with a department, the Director or Department Chair must complete the Work Study Contract.
-Both the student and the Director or Department Chair must complete the contract.
+2. Once the student is approved for a work-study position with a department, the Director or Dean must complete the Work Study Contract.
+Both the student and the Director or Dean must complete the contract.

 Position Changes